Tris-909/Your-Words/README.md

 - You can drag & drop and resize your sticker
 - Delete it as wanted

+### Audio

+- You can add audio as mp4
+- You can drag and drop the player in the edit mode
+- You can delete it if you want to

 ### Board :straight_ruler:

 - The space where all your images, notes, headings, ... are inside